 Portability: Handle with Care

-Although surprisingly firm, I still wouldn’t consider these portable pocket treats.
+Although surprisingly firm, I still wouldn’t consider these great as portable pocket treats.
 Even if only for the food safety and handling factors.
 In a jar, however, they’d travel ok.
 As a topper, no worries at all.
-It could be a good option for short term portability if you’re travelling with a diet restricted pet.
+Dehydrating eggs could be a good option for short term portability if you’re travelling with a diet restricted pet.
 As noted above, even with thoroughly dehydrated treats, I still prefer freezing for safer storage long term.

 Would I Do it Again?

 Maybe.
-Raw eggs are still my preference by far and I’m not sold on the hard nuggets.
-But, if I needed to store a bulk quantity, I’d definitely consider scrambling and dehydrating.
+Raw eggs are still my preference by far and I’m not sold on the hard nuggets of dehydrated egg.
+But, if I needed to store in bulk, I’d definitely consider scrambling and dehydrating eggs.
+Or perhaps slicing from a omelette-style egg prep instead, as mentioned above, to test a different consistency.
 I’m not sure about the shells, though.
 Still, it’s nice to know that it works, potential issues, and the consistency limitations.
 You never know when it might come in handy.